crypto-org-chain/chain-docs/docs/getting-started/staking.md

 # Staking

-This document contains the specification of the initial staking, slashing, fees and rewards mechanisms.
+Crypto.com Chain is based on Tendermint Core's consensus engine, it relies on a set of validators (Council Node) to participate in the proof of stake (PoS) consensus protocol, and they are responsible for committing new blocks in the blockchain.
+This document contains the specification of the initial staking, slashing, and rewards mechanisms which establish the foundation of the token ecosystem of CRO.

 ## Account